coding-team-shanghai/hackintosh-efi-for-Dell-XPS-9360-macos-10.15/README.md

 # macOS on Dell XPS 9360
 Installiation method for dell xps 9360 in macOS Catalina on my device.
 This repo's license is GNUv3.
-It means that you can get this repo out for your own repo or anything, but you need to have the address of this repo.
+It means that you can get this repo out for your own repo or anything, but you need to have the address of this repo on your README.md.
-This repo is based on [the darkvoid](https://github.com/the-darkvoid/XPS9360-macOS)
+This repo is based on [the darkvoid](https://github.com/the-darkvoid/XPS9360-macOS).

 ## Used Hardware Configuration
 - Dell XPS 9360